ruthbuena/Eat-Da-Burger/README.md

 The final application has been deployed through Heroku and can be accessed with the following link: https://sleepy-shelf-86331.herokuapp.com/

-Below is an image of the desktop version of the application's UI:
+Below is a screenshot of the application's UI on a desktop:
 ![Desktop pic](public/assets/img/desktop.png)

 Below is an image of the mobile version of the application's UI: